adinaamzarescu/Online-order-processing-simulator/README.md

 * ProductProcessor.java

     * This class checks if a product exists (if the order id is found in the list of orders) and if a product is abandoned.
-The process will be locked before going through the orders and unlocked in the end.
-A lock will also be enabled for the products before setting the abandoned variable to 1.
+A lock will be enabled for the products before setting the abandoned variable to 1.

 * ProductProcessorThread.java